cubicoder/cubicoder.github.io/tutorials/1-12-2/2018-06-20-first-item.md

 }
 ```
 This subscribes to the `ModelRegistryEvent` and tells the Forge model loader to look for the item model in a certain directory.
-Note that the `value = Side.CLIENT` parameter in the @EventBusSubscriber annotation ensures that this only happens on the client side.
-In our case, the model directory will be “assets/tutorialmod/models/item”.
-This folder goes in the "src/main/resources" folder.
-Also, in the same place, create the “assets/tutorialmod/textures/items” folder.
+Note that the `value = Side.CLIENT` parameter in the `@EventBusSubscriber` annotation ensures that this only happens on the client side.
+In our case, the model directory will be `assets/tutorialmod/models/item`.
+This folder goes in the `src/main/resources` folder.
+Also, in the same place, create the `assets/tutorialmod/textures/items` folder.
 This is where all our item textures will be stored.

 Models in Minecraft are done using JSON files.
-Create an untitled text file in “assets/tutorialmod/models/item” and name it "first_item.json".
+Create an untitled text file in `assets/tutorialmod/models/item` and name it `first_item.json`.
 ```JSON
 {
     "parent": "item/generated",